Trotz happy Isles are finally on the road

 Isles files

-Rookie defenseman Noah Dobson and left wing Matt Martin remained the healthy scratches for the third straight game…Right wing Jordan Eberle (lower body) missed his second game in a row and is not on the trip…Captain Anders Lee brought an eight-game goal streak against the Jets into Thursday night’s game, dating to March 3, 2016…The Islanders are not scheduled to practice on Friday.
+Rookie defenseman Noah Dobson and left wing Matt Martin remained the healthy scratches for the third straight game…Right wing Jordan Eberle (lower body) missed his second game in a row and is not on the trip…Captain Anders Lee had his eight-game goal streak against the Jets snapped…Left wing Ross Johnston did not log a shift in the third period

 Comments